crolang-p2p/crolang-p2p-broker/README.md

 expertise and streamlines the P2P connection process.
 With a minimal setup time of just a few minutes, developers can concentrate on what truly matters: implementing their desired P2P logic.

+Additionally, if a direct P2P connection is not possible or not desired, the Broker also allows nodes to exchange messages via WebSocket, using the Broker as a relay.

 ### How
 To initiate connections, Crolang Nodes rely on a well-known intermediary: the Crolang Broker.
 This scalable architecture, composed of one or more Broker instances, operates transparently to the nodes.
 Once a P2P